bdpwm/paidsub-bot/README.md

 # Telegram Bot for Paid Subscriptions to Private Telegram Channels

 ```
-This project demonstrates a simple Telegram bot on aiogram 3.13.1 framework with PostgreSQL database integration via SQLAlchemy 2.0.36 library and task scheduling via APScheduler 3.10.4 library.
+This project demonstrates a simple Telegram bot on aiogram 3.13.1 framework
+with PostgreSQL database integration via SQLAlchemy 2.0.36 library
+and task scheduling via APScheduler 3.10.4 library.

 ```

+The bot includes a simple referral system, allowing users to invite others and earn rewards.
+When a referred user subscribes, the inviter receives a percentage of the subscription fee, while the referred user gains extra days of access.

 ## Usage